bstien/HTTPMock/README.md

 ```

 ## FAQs
-**Can I run tests that use `HTTPMock` in parallell?**
+**Can I run tests that use `HTTPMock` in parallel?**
-No, not with the current setup.
-Currently only a single instance of `HTTPMock` can exist, since it uses passes on the static `HTTPMockURLProtocol` when configuring the `URLSession`.
+No, currently only a single instance of `HTTPMock` can exist, so tests must be run sequentially.

 **Can I use my own `URLSession`?**
 Yes — most tests just use `HTTPMock.shared.urlSession`.
 If your code constructs its own session, inject `HTTPMock.shared.urlSession` into the component under test.